Fact: A clean bathroom looks bigger, more inviting and is of course much more hygienic.

 "Wall mounted tapware also will cut down on your cleaning time as soap scum will never build up at the base, all you’ll have to do is give it a quick wipe down".

-4. Solid surface basins will save you time
+4. Solid surface basins save you time

 "You will be surprised, but it will be much easier for you to wipe down a solid surface basin than a raised one with its often hard to clean areas.
 Combine with your wall mounted taps and you’ll be able to spend less time cleaning and more time soaking in the tub".

-5. Opt for a stand alone tub
+5. Opt for a freestanding bath

 "Enclosed tubs go hand and hand with more grout scrubbing.
 Do away with that extra elbow grease time by installing a stand-alone bathtub in your bathroom.
 Placing a tub in the centre of your bathroom might sound awkward, but it will create a natural flow to the room".